moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 ### Threat Intelligence Reports

 Reports are the foundation of our Threat Intelligence program and will always be actionable.
-We use GitLab.com to write the reports - this makes collaboration easy and allows us to directly link the intelligence to the results it drives.
+We use GitLab.com to write the reports - this makes collaboration easy and allows us to directly link to recommendations and results.

 All reports, regardless of type, will always: